 Recognizing that the a,b coefficients are directly proportional to the electric fields, the S parameters can be calculated from the definition above, eg, S11=b1/a1=Er/EiS11=b1/a1=Er/Ei and S21=b2/a1=Et/EiS21=b2/a1=Et/Ei where Ei,Er,EtEi,Er,Et are the incident, reflected and transmitted electric fields.
 This technique makes it very simple to obtain S-parameters for a given device, but it does make a number of assumptions.
 It’s important to ensure that all of the assumptions are valid for your simulation.

-• To measure the S parameters in the near field (as done in the S parameter analysis object), the transmitted and reflected fields must be propagating like a simple plane wave at the point of measurement.
+To measure the S parameters in the near field (as done in the S parameter analysis object), the transmitted and reflected fields must be propagating like a simple plane wave at the point of measurement.
 The measurements will not be correct if evanescent fields are present.
 To avoid the evanescent fields, make sure the monitor is sufficiently far from the structure.

-• In your simulation, the sources and monitors are always some distance from the surface of the metamaterial (for example, the monitors must be far enough from the structure to avoid evanescent fields).
+In your simulation, the sources and monitors are always some distance from the surface of the metamaterial (for example, the monitors must be far enough from the structure to avoid evanescent fields).
 The fields will accumulate additional phase as they propagate from the source to the metamaterial, and from the metamaterial to the monitors.
 The S parameters are intended to characterize only the metamaterial, without this additional propagation phase, thus we must compensate this additional phase.
-Suppose the wavenumber in the incidence space is ki, and the wavenumber in transmission space is kt, the extra phase in Monitor T from source S is kirs+ktrt where rs and rare distances (so they are positive).
+Suppose the wavenumber in the incidence space is ki, and the wavenumber in transmission space is kt, the extra phase in Monitor T from source S is kirs+ktrt where rs and rt are distances (so they are positive).
 For reflection Monitor R, the extra phase from source S is kirs+kirr .

 Based on the above discussion, a ready-to-use grating S Parameters analysis group is available in the Object Library.
 In most cases you only need to set the slab thickness, the locations of the slab center and source position along x axis, and the background refractive index in Analysis–Variables.
 The phase compensation is done in the Script.
 Note that because the reflected and transmitted waves must be propagating like plane waves, we use a point-type frequency-domain monitor, to record the electric field component.
 The analysis group also contains two 2D surface-monitors, which are used to measure the power transmission and to check that the fields are in fact propagating like a single plane wave.